Roko 2mg Capsule

 - You should not flush this medicine in the toilet or pour them into the drain.
 You need to properly discard this medicine when it is expired or no longer needed.

-- Excess of this medicine will lead to abnormalities of the rhythm of the heart and respiratory failure.
+- Excess of Roko capsule will lead to abnormalities of the rhythm of the heart and respiratory failure.

 - Symptoms of overdose are palpitations, difficulty breathing, choking or vomiting while not being fully conscious, coordination abnormality, sleepiness, constipation.